Frobenius Manifolds near the Discriminant and Relations in the Tautological Ring: Cohomological Field Theories

-Recall the description \eqref{eq:reconstrb} of the reconstruction using the basis of normalized idempotents.
+For this, recall the description \eqref{eq:reconstrb} of the reconstruction using the basis of normalized idempotents.
 A local contribution at a vertex of color $i$ for the reconstruction of $\Omega^3$ is of the form

 where $\pi$ forgets the last $k$ markings and $\alpha_j^i$ are some formal series in $\psi_j$ whose coefficients are holomorphic functions on the Frobenius manifold.
 To circumvent convergence issues, let $v$ be a formal flat vector field and let $v_\mu$ and $v_i$ be the coordinates of $v$ when written in a basis of flat coordinates or in the basis of normalized idempotents, respectively.
 We can further modify the CohFT by shifting along $v\psi$:

 We obtain a well-defined convergent CohFT defined over the ring of power series in the $v_\mu$.
 For $\Omega^4$ the local contribution at a vertex of color $i$ is

 Recall that the dilaton equation implies that